1098T Form Request

 2. Complete the online questionnaire

-3. Enter your unique code: SpR20TCS51F (first 50 TCSPP International Students using TCSPP credentials) in the box on the 'Review your order' page
+3. Enter your unique code: Available prior to tax season (first 50 TCSPP International Students using TCSPP credentials) in the box on the 'Review your order' page

 Generally, most international students & scholars who are on F, J, M or Q visas are considered nonresidents for tax purposes.
 International undergraduate students on J-1 & F-1 visas are automatically considered nonresident for their first five calendar years in the US, whilst Scholars/Researchers on J visas are automatically considered nonresidents for two out of the last six calendar years in the US.
 If you've been in the US for longer than the five or two year periods, the Substantial Presence Test will determine your tax residency.